Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A more general model and natural TMT constraints on the initial kinetic and gradient energy densities

 obtained after neglecting a very small correction from the term $\propto \sinh^2\sqrt{\xi}\frac{\varphi_0}{M_P}$.
 This is a generalization of the definition of $\varphi_*$, Eq.(\ref{sinh 4 max fine tuned case}), to the case $b_p\neq1$.
 For the parameters used in the plot in Fig.3, relation (\ref{sinh 4 max no fine tuned case}) gives $\varphi_0\approx 12.9M_P$.
-The corresponding point on the curve is marked with a dot.
-It can be seen that again, as in Sec.III, the value $V_{eff}^{(0)}(\varphi_0)$ exceeds the typical plateau height by about $10\%$.
+For the parameters used in the plot in Fig.4, relation (\ref{sinh 4 max no fine tuned case}) gives $\varphi_0\approx 13.7M_P$.
+The corresponding points on the curves are marked with dots.